raaz-crypto/verse-coq/README.md

 ```

 You will now need to get a version of coq.
 Select one of the coq
-versions for which verse is tested (8.6 or 8.7).
+versions using which verse [is tested on our CI system][travis-verse].

 ```
 opam install coq."$COQ_VER"